ska-cicd-deploy-minikube

 Apply the standard storage classes

-kubectl apply -f ./resources/sc.yaml
+kubectl --context minikube apply -f ./resources/sc.yaml

 storageclass.storage.k8s.io/nfs created